Quasar-UniNA/Topology_Aware_Quantum_Circuit_Synthesis_with_RL/README.md

 ## Usage
 In the `results` and `plots` directories the values related to the test that has already been conducted are present.
-If you want to conduct a new test, you can create a new dataset by running the `generate_test_dataset.py` file with the following command:
+If you want to conduct a new test, you can create new datasets, routed and not, by running the `generate_test_dataset.py` file with the following command:
 ```
 python generate_test_dataset.py
 ```
-and visualize the new results and plots by running the `test.py` file with the following command:
+and test the model by running the `test.py` file with the following command:
 ```
 python test.py
 ```
+In the code you can specify if the test dataset you are using is routed or not by filling the `input_type` variable.
+At the end of the test you will be able to visualize the new results and plots in the respective folders.